-- 1. Select Models > MODFLOW > Run to open the Run Modflow dialog box (Figure 6). - 2.
+- Select Models > MODFLOW > Run to open the Run Modflow dialog box (Figure 9).
+This dialog box shows the packages and the respective input file names.
+The checkbox of each row indicates whether the input file will be built (or re-built).
+Usually, PM sets the check boxes automatically and you do not need to worry about their states. - 2.
 Click Run to start the flow simulation.
 PM will use the user-specified data to generate input files for MODFLOW.
 Input data files for the Output Control and the Preconditioned Conjugate Gradient solver are also created with default values.
-As soon as the model input files are generated, PM starts MODFLOW and the simulation progress will be displayed in a MODFLOW Output window.
-You may terminate the simulation at any time by clicking on the Terminate button on that window. - 3.
+As soon as the model input files are generated, PM starts MODFLOW, and the simulation progress will be displayed in the MODFLOW Output dialog box.
+The simulation for this model should be completed in a fraction of a second.
+For models with longer simulation time, you may terminate a simulation by clicking on the Terminate button on MODFLOW Output dialog box. - 3.
 Once the simulation is completed or terminated, click the Close button of the MODFLOW Output window.